NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

   Sum bucketed/averaged data by time step across all the selected hosts, yielding an aggregate for this group/subcluster of hosts.
 Requires bucketing other than `--none`.

+#### Sacct filtering and aggregation options

+Since these are not sample records they have their own filtering rules.

+The default is to print "regular" jobs, ie, not Array jobs or Het jobs.
+Select the latter groups with `-array` and `-het`.

+`--state`

+  Select jobs by termination state: `COMPLETED`, `CANCELLED`, `DEADLINE`, `FAILED`, `OUT_OF_MEMORY`, `TIMEOUT`

+`--host`

+  Select by node names.

+`--user`

+  Select by user names.

+`--account`

+  Select by account names.

+`--partition`

+  Select by partition name.

+`--job`

+  Select by job number.
+If the job number is the overarching ID of an array or het job then all the subjobs are selected, otherwise only the one job.

+`--all`

+  Turn off some default filters.

+`--min-runtime`, `--max-runtime`

+  Filter by job elapsed time.

+`--min-reserved-mem`, `--max-reserved-mem`

+  Filter by amount of memory requested for the job.

+`--min-reserved-cores`, `--max-reserved-cores`

+  Filter by the number of cores requested for the job, this is usually node count times cores per node.

+`--no-gpu`

+  Select only jobs that used no GPU.

+`--some-gpu`

+  Select only jobs that used some GPU.

+`--regular`

+  Select only regular jobs (default).

+`--array`

+  Select only array jobs (including subjobs of an array job).

+`--het`

+  Select only het jobs (not implemented yet).

 #### Job printing options

 `--breakdown=<keywords>`